Hritik262/AdminPanel/README.md

 - Ability to design database schemas/models.
 - Use of middleware for authentication, access control, and validations.
 - Implementation of authentication using JWT tokens.
-- Understanding of SQL concepts, including the use of JOINS.
 - Ability to comprehend and execute the requirements of a given task.

 ## Task Requirements